Lloyds Bank Equity Release Free Valuation – 4.15% APR

 Advantages:

-• Offers access large sums of cash quickly when required
+• Offers access to large sums of cash quickly when required

 • Allows homeowners remain independent while still retaining ownership of their house